gaz561/tab/docs/tab/windows-install.md

   - run this command:
 	- `ssh-keygen -t ed25519 -C "your_email@example.com"`
       - (replace the email address)
+	- when it asks what file to save it into, press ENTER for the defaults
   - Copy the text in the file at `~/.ssh/id_ed25519.pub` into the form at https://github.com/settings/ssh/new
 - We should be good to grab the TAB code from github now - assuming you've been added to the repository:
   - `cd ~`